Ace your Reading Test!

 Surprises are fun… unless they are the questions you get on your test day.
 Be ready for whatever awaits you with our reading comprehension test bank.
 Practice on-the-go with 100 sample questions that mirror the authentic exam, optimize your pacing with the timed practice mode, and get comprehensive explanations to every question.

 The test bank is designed for students in Year 5, Year 6, and Year 7.

-After purchase, you get immediate access to your courses for 6 months so your child can get a head start on their test prep!
+After purchase, you gain immediate access to your course for 6 months to get a head start on your test prep.